Brobz/nuca_script/README.md

       println(my_class.class_int);
     }
 So easy!
 Just tell the compiler we are *using* my_class *as* MyClass!
-This makes the following statement valid, since class_int is indeed an attribute of this class type.
+This makes the next statement valid, since class_int is indeed an attribute of this class type.
-If the assertion was not there, there would be a Class Exception, since the compiler wouldn't know in which class type to check for the clas_int variable.
+If the assertion was not there, there would be a Class Exception, since the compiler wouldn't know in which class type to check for the class_int variable.

 Be careful though, since this method will throw an error if the variable is either not yet instantiated, or instantiated to a different class type!